iamsrp/dexter/README.md

 ## Prerequisites

 * Linux:
-  - Raspberry Pi OS (on a Raspberry Pi); 64bit version for some speech-to-text systems
+  - Raspberry Pi OS, on a Raspberry Pi
-  - Ubuntu
+  - Ubuntu x86_64
-    - Any x64-86 box
-    - StarFive VisionFive2 RISC-V board
 * [Python 3](https://www.python.org/).
-* Around 1G to 2G of free disk space, if you want to use Whisper, Coqui or Vosk with a good model.
+* Around 1G to 2G of free disk space (if you want to use Whisper, Coqui or Vosk with a good model).
 * Most of what is listed in the `requirements` file.
 What you actually need will depend on what components you add.

 Some of the components need extra package installed to make them work (e.g. Spotify needs various magic); this is generally documented in the module's PyDoc.